We want to hear from you on our Primary Mental Health Care and Alcohol and Other Drug (AOD) Commissioning Strategy

 The aim of the Gippsland Primary Health Network 2022-2023 Primary Mental Health Care and AOD Commissioning Strategy is to ensure Gippsland PHN is commissioning services which effectively meet the current needs of the Gippsland community.

 Please read these key messages and an FAQ below.

 Gippsland PHN will utilise the website as the central point of information regarding the 2021/22 Primary Mental Health Care and AOD Commissioning Strategy.
 We encourage you to check back for updates as this page will be continually updated throughout the commissioning process.

 Gippsland Primary Health Network Commissioning Principles

-These principles have been designed by PHNs in consultation with the Department of Health, to assist in meeting the strategic objectives of the PHN Programme, and have been adapted from the National Audit Office (UK).
+These Principles have been designed by PHNs in consultation with the Commonwealth Department of Health, to assist in meeting the strategic objectives of the PHN Program.

 - Understand the needs of the community by analysing data, engaging and consulting with consumers, carers, clinicians, providers, peak bodies, community organisations and other funders.